 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-The action plan every widow needs
+The ultimate checklist every widow needs

 Let’s face it–there’s nothing more frustrating than staring down the crushing list of to-dos after your spouse dies, only to feel paralyzed with indecision about what to do next and never actually getting anything done.
 And there’s nothing more discouraging than trying to get motivated–only to have confusion and fear hijack your best efforts.